 - Cook time: 40min

 - Total time: 1h

 - Difficulty: Intermediate

-This moist and luxorious chocolate cake was adapted from David Lebovitz, but it originally appeared in Nigel Slater’s book Tender.
-The cake is rich, but not too sweet.
-For best results use good quality chocolate that is at least 60-70% cacao solids.
-Candied beets is optional, but I thought it made a nice finishing touch on the cake.
-It also gives it some color and makes it visually more interesting.
-Serve with a dollop of mascarpone cheese or some crème fraîche.
+This moist and decadent chocolate cake was inspired by David Lebovitz, but it first appeared in Nigel Slater’s book Tender.
+The cake is dense but not overly sweet.
+Use good quality chocolate with at least 60-70% cacao solids for the best results.
+Although candied beets are optional, I thought they added a nice finishing touch to the cake.
+It also adds color and makes it more visually appealing.
+Serve with mascarpone cheese or crème fraîche on top.

 For the chocolate beet cake.

 - 200g bittersweet chocolate (70% cacao solids), chopped

 - 1 1/4 teaspoon baking powder

 - some mascarpone cheese, to serve